 Third, in recent years, members of the Group of 20 (G-20) countries have accounted for most of the new investment in clean energy (part of which is RE) - reportedly 90 per cent of total investment in clean energy.
 China has invested particularly heavily in RE, and is also the fastest growing RE market.
 In 2010, it was the largest investor in clean energy, followed by Germany and the United States.
 Brazil and India have also been among the largest investors in clean energy in recent years.
-Over the period 2005-2010, the G-20 countries that have expanded clean energy investment the fastest in percentage terms included (in descending order) Turkey (with the highest),

-During the period 2005-2010, gridconnected solar PV technologies grew the fastest, followed by all solar PV and biodiesel production.
+Over the period 2005-2010, the G-20 countries that have expanded clean energy investment the fastest in percentage terms included (in descending order) Turkey (with the highest), During the period 2005-2010, gridconnected solar PV technologies grew the fastest, followed by all solar PV and biodiesel production.

 In 2009, developing countries accounted for about half of all electric power generating capacity using RETs.
+RETs have already been deployed on a significant scale in some countries, though this varies by region.
 Argentina, South Africa, Indonesia, China, Brazil, Mexico and the Republic of Korea (Pew Charitable Trusts, 2011).